iotaledger/hive.go/refseri/README.md

 * optionally, slices can be sorted in byte lexical order before serialization and deserialization;
 * optionally, slices can have duplicates removed before serialization and deserialization;
+* optionally, slices can be checked for duplicates during serialization/deserialization and return an error if duplicates are found;
+* optionally, slices can be checked if they are lexically sorted during serialization/deserialization and return an error if the order is violated;
 * by default, interface and pointer types cannot have `nil` value;
 * by default, sizes of dynamic containers (`string`, `slice`) are written before values as uint32;
 * optionally, collection types' length (e.g. `slice`, `orderedmap.OrderedMap`) can be validated before serialization and